 In this section

-Nursing & Allied Health Leadership Team (formerly known as Nursing Executive) is made of the Executive Director of Nursing and five Nursing Directors.
+Nursing and Allied Health leadership team consists of, the Executive Director of Nursing and five Nursing Directors.
 Collectively, the team lead nursing staff professionally and operationally through the divisions of nursing structure.
-Specifically, the divisions are: Acute Operations, Surgical Services, Ambulatory Services, Nursing Education and Nursing Research.
+These divisions include: Acute Operations, Surgical Services, Ambulatory Services, Nursing Education and Nursing Research.

 MN (Hons), PgDipHSc (Management), BHSc (Nursing), ADN (Child & Maternal Health), RN